Miller Institute: Miller Research Fellows

-The Story of the Miller Institute Knot
+The story of the Miller Institute knot

-In 1985, Miller Fellow Steven A. Wasserman, his Berkeley faculty host, Nick Cozzarelli, and colleagues published a paper in science entitled, "Discovery of a Predicted DNA Knot Substantiates a Model for Site-Specific Recombination".
-The paper included an electron micrograph of a single length of double-stranded DNA in six-noded knot.
-This was photographed at x40,000 primary magnification.
+In 1985, Miller Fellow Steven A. Wasserman, his Berkeley faculty host, Nick Cozzarelli, and colleagues published a paper in Science entitled, "Discovery of a predicted DNA knot substantiates a model for site-specific recombination".
+The paper included an electron micrograph of a single length of double-stranded DNA in a knot with crossing number 6.
+The DNA was photographed at x40,000 primary magnification.

 During a talk by Cozzarelli, Nobel Prize winner, Ilya Prigogine was in the audience.
-He mentioned that in his private art collection he had a 3rd century A.D.
+He mentioned that in his private art collection he had a 3rd-century A.D.
 Roman bas relief which showed the identical knot form described in the paper.
 A photograph of this bas relief became the cover art for the July 12, 1985 issue of Science.

-That same year, the Miller Institute was publishing its 30 Year Report and Executive Director Robert Ornduff used the knot on its cover.
-It was not used again until the early 1990s, when it was rediscovered among many potential logo options and was selected to thereafter be used as the Miller Institute's logo.
+That same year, the Miller Institute was publishing its 30 Year Report, for which Executive Director Robert Ornduff used the knot for its cover.
+The image was not used again until the early 1990s, when it was rediscovered among many potential logo options and was selected to thereafter be used as the Miller Institute's logo.

-In 1999, Visiting Miller Professor and Knot Theorist, Dror Bar-Natan, dubbed the knot "The Miller Knot".
-It has since gained a bit of notoriety as can be seen in several links: